-- 2 On the basis of evidence available, the Board believes that all contributions required to be made to the Scheme, in accordance with the terms of the Scheme trust deed, have been made. - 3 The Board certifies that, to the best of its knowledge, all benefits required to be paid from the Scheme were paid in accordance with the terms of the Scheme trust deed. - 4 The Board, based on the advice of the Actuary, certifies that the net market value of the Scheme's assets was less than the total value of the vested benefits of the Scheme, as at 31 March 2017 (refer note 11 to the financial statements). - 5 The Board confirms that, to the best of its knowledge, not more than 10 percent of the net market value of the Scheme assets were invested with the employer, or associated entities, either directly or indirectly, who are parties to the Scheme. - 6 The Scheme trust deed was last amended on 21 September 2016.
+- 2 The terms of the Scheme trust deed do not specify required contribution levels. - The Board certifies that, to the best of its knowledge, all benefits required to be paid from the Scheme were paid in accordance with the terms of the Scheme trust deed. - The Board, based on the advice of the Actuary, certifies that, as at 31 March 2017, the market value of the net assets of the Scheme exceeded the total value of vested benefits.
+The amounts are shown in note 12 to the financial statements. - The Scheme's earnings rate (crediting rate) declared by the Board for the year ended 31 March 2017 was 4.00%. - The Scheme trust deed was last amended on 21 September 2016.
 These amendments are effective from 20 October 2016 and were made so that the trust deed complied with the FMCA.